Elynor-Kamil/acknlowedge-website-v2/readme.txt

 More information about the license is available here: https://colorlib.com/wp/licence/

 Removing copyright information without the license will result in suspension of your hosting and/or domain name(s).

+NOTE TO US: It may end up making sense to swap over to this template instead, but we'll discuss and see: https://themewagon.com/themes/free-bootstrap-4-html5-yoga-website-template-yoga/